 MacOS Catalina runs on its own read-only volume on your Mac’s drive, helping to keep your system files safe from being overwritten, and apps now need your express permission before they can access files in your Documents and Desktop folders, iCloud Drive and external volumes.

-Finally, Apple is building in more integrations with the Apple Watch.
+Finally, Apple has built in more integrations with the Apple Watch.
 If you own one, you can authenticate something (such as a payment) on your Mac by double-clicking the side button on your Watch.
 This is also useful for unlocking locked notes, approving app installations and viewing passwords in Safari, according to Apple.

 New accessibility features